Lasting Legacy of Michael Phelps: A Look at the Influence on History

 In 2001, Ian Thorpe set a record of six gold medals at the World Championships.

-After the 2008 Olympics, Michael Phelps used his $1 million Speedo bonus to set up the Michael Phelps Foundation, focusing on growing the sport of swimming and promoting healthier lifestyles.
+In 2008, after the Olympics, Michael Phelps used his $1 million Speedo bonus to set up the Michael Phelps Foundation, which focuses on growing the sport of swimming and promoting healthier lifestyles.

-In 2010, the Michael Phelps Foundation, the Michael Phelps Swim School, and KidsHealth.org developed and piloted the "im" program for Boys & Girls Club members, teaching children the importance of being active and healthy, with a focus on swimming.
+In 2010, the Michael Phelps Foundation, the Michael Phelps Swim School, and KidsHealth.org developed and nationally piloted the "im" program for Boys & Girls Club members.
+The im program teaches children the importance of being active and healthy, with a focus on the sport of swimming.
+It also promotes the value of planning and goal-setting.

-Following the 2012 Summer Olympics in London, Michael Phelps stated he hoped to work more with his Foundation after retiring from competition.
+Following the 2012 Summer Olympics in London, Michael Phelps stated he hoped to work more with his Foundation after retirement from competition.
+The Foundation's largest event is its annual fundraiser, the Michael Phelps Foundation Golf Classic.

-In 2012, Michael Phelps's final event at the Olympics was the 4x100-meter medley relay, where he won his 18th career gold medal and his 22nd overall.
-He ended the 2012 Olympics as the most successful swimmer for the third Olympics in a row.
-FINA honored Phelps with an award commemorating his standing as the most decorated Olympian ever.
+In 2012, at the Summer Olympics, Michael Phelps's final event was the 4x100-meter medley relay, where he won his 18th career gold medal and his 22nd overall.
+He concluded the 2012 Olympics as the most successful swimmer for the third consecutive Olympics.
+FINA honored him with an award commemorating his status as the most decorated Olympian ever.